osrf/gazebo_tutorials/guided_a/tutorial1.md

 Each tutorial builds upon the last, so we recommend following the tutorials in order.

-These tutorials are intended for those with basic experience using Gazebo, Linux, and writing C++ code.
+These tutorials are intended for those with basic experience using Gazebo, Ubuntu Linux, and writing C++ code.

+> **Note**: It's possible to contribute to Gazebo if you're using a different operating system, but for simplicity, this tutorial is focusing on Ubuntu users.

 # Where is Gazebo's source code?